 Are All Artificial Christmas Trees Toxic?

-The bad news is: yes, all artificial Christmas trees contain toxins.
-Here are the main substances we’re dealing with:
+Unfortunately, pretty much all artificial Christmas trees contain toxins.
+Here are the main chemicals we’re dealing with:

 Polyvinyl Chloride (PVC)

-Most fake Christmas trees are made from PVC, which is the most toxic type of plastic.
+Most fake Christmas trees are made from PVC, which is one of the most toxic types of plastic.

 PVC contains chlorine.
 Chlorine creates byproducts called dioxins and furans—two chemicals that can be extremely toxic.
 According to the World Health Organization (WHO), dioxins “can cause reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer.”